Gouen of the Northern Ocean sent this poem to Shanten of the Western River:

 "Kaigon is steady and decided, and I think will prove a leader of men," Gouen said.
 "But he has little aptitude for the arts and lacks flexibility of spirit.
 I would have him gain those qualities, and soon, for his next brother is a gold dragon like Lord Yinkuei, and bids fair to outshine him in time."

-"Lord Kaigon sounds to me very much as your ani-ue was in youth," Shantsu said.
+"Lord Kaigon sounds very much as your ani-ue was in youth," Shantsu said.

 "They're much alike even as my ani-ue is now."